JohnYoon13/Evaluator/README.md

 -------
 - In your terminal, enter " python Evaluator.py".
 - A prompt will appear to ask for your expression.
-- Type your expression with only INTEGERS and the ADDITION and SUBTRACTION operators, separated by a space.
+- Type your expression with only INTEGERS and the ADDITION and SUBTRACTION operators, each separated by a space.
 - Press Enter to see your result.